-- 12.28 Any application not accompanied by a Line Manager's Supporting Statement (ML-03) at this stage, will not be permitted to proceed to the Standing Panel. - 12.29 Upon receipt of the completed Module Leadership Application Form (ML-02) and the accompanying Line Manager's Supporting Statement (ML-03), the Standing Panel will meet and seek to reach a consensus on the most appropriate candidate based solely upon the paperwork submitted (again, provided they are satisfied that the applicant meets the criteria for the role; and has their line manager's endorsement and approval). - 12.30 Where the Standing Panel cannot identify a clear differentiation, exceptionally they may need to proceed to an interview stage.
+- 12.30 Where the Standing Panel cannot identify a clear differentiation, exceptionally they may need to proceed to an interview stage.
 Only applications which meet the criteria for the role will be selected for the interview stage. - 12.31 When an applicant is selected for interview then any initial assessment from the Standing Panel process will not be carried forward to the interview stage.
 This means that any decision will be based solely on responses and performance at the interview stage. - 12.32 The interview stage will consist of an interview of up to 30 minutes which will be designed around the evidence submitted in the Module Leadership Application Form (ML-02). - 12.33 In particular, the Standing Panel will seek to assess experience/skills in the areas of leadership and communication.
 They will do this by asking questions which allow the applicant to provide specific examples of how they demonstrate these skills currently; how they have done so in the past; and how they might do so, as module leader, in the future. - 12.34 A panel may set an interview question (ie the topic to be covered in the presentation) that is specifically designed to differentiate between two candidates for a single module on the basis that it is impossible to separate them on paper.
 This means that the topic in question can be specific to that module: the same topic does not need to be set for all modules but all interviewees for a particular module must be given the same topic. - 12.35 Subsequent to the completion of the interview process, all candidates will be informed of the outcomes by the Chair of the Standing Panel.
 If requested, further feedback will be arranged by a mutually agreed method. - 12.36 The appeal procedure will apply to appeals relating solely to the way in which this process was applied.
 An applicant cannot appeal simply on the basis of disagreeing with a panel decision.
 All applicants are entitled to ask for individual feedback about their own application from the panel chair. - 12.37 When a Subject Network Leader submits an application for a module leadership to be considered by their own panel the following procedures will apply. - 12.38 For modules where only one expression of interest has been received: the SNL will demit the role of chair and remove themselves from all discussion of that module.
 The remaining panel members will make their decision and assume responsibility for signing off on that decision. - 12.39 For modules where more than one expression of interest has been received: the SNL will demit the role of chair and remove themselves from all discussion of that module.
 The SNL must be replaced on that panel.
-The replacement panel member should be an individual with no vested interest in the outcome of the allocation process and preferably possess a level of subject awareness.
+The replacement panel member should be an individual with no vested interest in the outcome of the allocation process and preferably possess a level of subject awareness. - 12.40 Upon completion of this process, all applicants will be informed of the outcome by the Chair of the Standing Panel (SNL).
+If requested, further feedback will be arranged by a mutually agreed method. - 12.41 The faculty officer will forward details of the appointed module leader to the Student Records Office (SRO).
+SRO will ensure these details are updated in SITS.